FurkanDanisman/FurkanDanisman/README.md

 #  About Me:
 I have recently come to an end with my undergraduate statistics story.
 My journey started at Middle East Technical University and completed at York University.

-I am interested in machine learning and optimization.
-Providing rigorous reports and reasoning for the models is my ideal technique.
+I am interested in machine learning, optimization, and healthcare.
+Feel free to reach me at furkandanisman@gmail.com !

 ## 🌐 Socials: